 For the curious, a more novel approach exists: gaining Skiddaw by way of one of its younger brothers, Carl Side.
 Standing at nearly 2,500 feet, it would be a serious fell in its own right were it not under the complete shadow of its older sibling.
 But the feature which most compromises its credibility – the complete lack of prominence from Skiddaw – means it is no more ascent to reach the older brother by means of the younger.

 For the purposes of the round, Carl Side has one main feature: it is steep.
 If Hall’s Fell on Blencathra is the Leg One knee-wrecker, Carl Side is the calf-buster.
 Moot Hall to Millbeck can be travelled on a combination of relatively flat roads or paths.
 From the hamlet, there are two ways to the summit.
 The most amiable is the path up the north-western shoulder via the gleaming quartz White Stones.
 Once atop Carl Side summit, a less-than-stable slate-ridden path awaits to Skiddaw.

 An alternative is to head up the enclosed hollow carved by Slades Beck.
 Wainwright notes that in the 1960s it was “the second most-used route to the top of Skiddaw”.
 Now it is a much less-trodden way, a path for the first half and scree-torn for the second half.
 Even for Carl Side aficionados, there is little positive to say, save for it being the only sheltered way up Skiddaw.

 While few would recommend Carl Side as a sustainable start to a long-distance round, it can be noted objectively that many Bob Graham ascents are just as steep or steeper.
 With the potential to save half a mile, it is a credible choice.
-But the fact is stark: to my knowledge, no round has ever gone this way.
+But the fact is stark: to my knowledge, only one round has ever gone this way.